Kerimbeys/Logger/README.md

 Download
 ========

-Go to the [website](https://chatty.github.io) for ready to use downloads and more information on the features.
+Go to the [website]() for ready to use downloads and more information on the features.

 Contributions
 =============

-Contributions to Chatty under the terms of the GPLv3 License (or compatible) are welcome.
+Contributions to Logger under the terms of the GPLv3 License (or compatible) are welcome.

 If you're contributing code that you didn't write yourself, make sure to adhere